 History of Table Mountain

-Despite being ever changing with natural erosion and rock formation, Table Mountain is said to be over 200 million years old (with some rocks around the base estimated at 500 million years old) and has lived through a timeless series of events that have all helped shape and pave the way to South Africa and Cape Town’s history.
+Despite, being ever changing with natural erosion and rock formation, Table Mountain is said to be over 200 million years old (with some rocks around the base estimated at 500 million years old).
+And it has lived through a timeless series of events that have all helped shape their way into South Africa and Cape Town’s history.
 It can also trace some of its roots back to the Stone Age, as findings of rock cutting tools and axes were discovered in Kirstenbosch Gardens.

-Before the Dutch settlers arrived, Table Mountain was home to KhoiKhoi and San peoples who migrated to the Cape Peninsula over 2000 years back.
+Before the Dutch settlers arrived, Table Mountain was home to the KhoiKhoi and San peoples, who migrated to the Cape Peninsula over 2000 years back.
 The Khoi and San people were also some of the first inhabiting tribes that the British encountered when they made their journey South.
-The Khoi tribes called it “Hoerikwaggo” which can also be translated as “mountain in the sea” quite fitting as it truly looks to be settled in the deep seas of the Western Cape.
+The Khoi tribes called it “Hoerikwaggo” which can also be translated as “mountain in the sea”.
+This is quite fitting as it truly looks to be settled in the deep seas of the Western Cape.
 These tribes also hailed the mountain sacred because they believed that their god resided on the mountain.

 The Aerial Cableway is one of Table Mountain Cape Town’s most popular destinations for locals and tourists alike.
-Being able to enjoy a scenic ride up, up and away with the most picturesque, breathtaking views of all time is something you have to experience for yourself – that is if you aren’t going to hike up.
+Being able to enjoy a scenic ride up, with the most picturesque, and breathtaking views is something you have to experience for yourself – that is if you aren’t going to hike up.

 The iconic Table Mountain and the cable car share a history that dates back more than 80 years.
 In 1912, many suggestions were revised for a means of transportation from the ground and up towards the “tabletop” of Table Mountain.
 Engineer HM Peter recommended a funicular railway line running all the way up.
 The year 1929 marked the beginning of a long-lived tourist attraction as this was the birth of the Aerial Cableway.